quirosfelipe/cine-app/README.md

 # Cine-app
 Search for any movie title.
-Give it as many thumbs up or thumbs down you want...Your vote counts forever!
+Give it as many thumbs up or thumbs down you want..., your vote counts forever!

 > Visit the live site [here.](https://cine--app.herokuapp.com/)